YouTubers are going from strength to strength

 With over 100 million subscribers, PewDiePie is one of the biggest YouTubers there is.
 In most of his videos, you’ll see him sitting in his gaming chair with headphones on in the left-bottom corner of the screen.
 This is what fans have come to expect from his videos and if he was to change things up too much it could be disconcerting.

 SEO is something that not everyone on YouTube will be doing, so it could be the secret weapon in your quest to become a top YouTuber.
-If you’re not familiar with it, it stands for search engine optimization, and refers to the methods by which content is optimised to rank higher when someone searches for it.
+If you’re not familiar with it, it stands for search engine optimization and refers to the methods by which content is optimized to rank higher when someone searches for it.

-If you optimise your channels, videos and playlists correctly, you’ll have a much better chance of being found on YouTube.
+If you optimize your channels, videos, and playlists correctly, you’ll have a much better chance of being found on YouTube.
 The search ranking algorithm on YouTube will take into account how well your content, titles and video description matches the search intent of a viewer.
 If your content isn’t relevant, it won’t rank.

 Once you’ve found a suitable keyword for the content you intend to make, make sure to include it in your video’s title and description.
 Your description should be between 200-300 words long and you should include your keyword about 3-4 times.
 If you can, mention the keyword in your video too.
 Use your keyword near the start of your video’s title and keep the title as short and punchy as possible.

 There are some additional factors that can greatly influence how your video does on YouTube.
 Long, engaging videos tend to do better on YouTube, due to the fact that YouTube wants viewers on their platform for as long as possible, so they will reward videos that keep them there.
 A video series can also be very effective at this.
 If your video gets lots of likes, shares, and comments, it will naturally become more visible.